gama-platform/gama-gymnasium/README.md

 the `-socket` parameter indicates that you want to run a GAMA server, and `6868` is just a random port number that will be used for the connexion, you can switch it to any other port you want.

 Once it finished initialized, you can run your python script.

+### Test the whole pipeline

+You can go in the `tests` folder and in the `simplest_import_gamaenv.py` and in the code change the value of `gama_port` to the port number you set yourself for gama-server in the previous section.
+Once it's done you can run this python script.
+If everything works you should see a few messages allocating a communication port in the console and then the program hang forever.